hyphacoop/hypha.coop/_openings/business-development-lead.md

 title: "Business Development Lead Contract: Distributed Press"
 prepared-on-date: 2024-03-06
 excerpt_separator: <!-- more -->
-excerpt: "This is a contract position for a Business Development Lead who will clarify Distributed Press' product offering.
+excerpt: "This is a contract position requiring business development and lead generation experience.
 We're looking for someone who can foster strong relationships between the team and external stakeholders."
 ---

 ## Overview